shufo/blade-formatter/README.md

 ## Troubleshoot

-- If you encounter the error until installation like below
+- If you encounter the following error during installation

 ```
 $ npm install -g blade-formatter